patricklafrance/wmfnext-shell/README.md

 import("./bootstrap");
 ```

 👉 Next, create a `bootstrap.tsx` file to render the React application.
-If your not loading any remote modules, skip the `bootstrap.tsx` file and move the code to the `index.ts` file.
+If the application is not loading any remote modules, skip the `bootstrap.tsx` file and move the following code in the `index.ts` file instead.

 ```tsx
 // host - bootstrap.tsx